History of Asbestos Lobbying Organizations

 Mexican Institute of Fiber Industries

-Based in Mexico, the Mexican Institute of Fiber Industries (IMFI) works to prevent asbestos regulation all throughout Latin America.
+Based in Mexico, the Mexican Institute of Fiber Industries works to block asbestos regulatory organizations all throughout Latin America.
 The asbestos industry once had a powerful grip over the region because of cooperation between IMFI and smaller national lobbying organizations.

 Thankfully, the asbestos lobby has lost much ground in Latin America in recent years.
-But that has not stopped the IMFI from continuing to deny the health hazards of working with asbestos.
-It enjoys a close relationship with the Mexican government, to the detriment of Mexican workers and residents.
+But that hasn’t stopped the IMFI from continuing to deny the health hazards of working with asbestos.
+While some states and municipalities in Mexico have begun tightening restrictions, the IMFI continues to mount industry resistance and obstructs widespread protective measures.

 American Chemistry Council